laboon/CS1699/study-guides/final-study-guide.md

 ## FORMAL VERIFICATION
 * Be able to define
 * Predictable execution, partial correctness, full correctness
 * When is this useful/not useful?
+What programs might you use it for / not use it for?

 ## EXPLORATORY TESTING
 * Be able to define